What to see and do in February

 Engage your little ones in nature for the very first time

 Take part in one of our fun-filled and educational Nature Tots sessions.
 Organised and run by our fabulous Education Team, Nature Tots is a great opportunity to get your little ones outside and experiencing the great outdoors.
-Foster a love for wildlife that will last a lifetime, learn more here
+Foster a love for wildlife that will last a lifetime!

 Learn why Brockholes truly is the natural place to say ‘I do’

-If you have recently become engaged, say 'I Do', to a stunning natural wedding surrounded by wildlife.
+If you have recently become engaged over the festive period, say 'I Do' to a stunning natural wedding surrounded by wildlife.
 Our Brockholes Nature Reserve can transform into the perfect wedding venue!
-Tie the knot surrounded by sparkling waters and a tranquil atmosphere that is sure to make your big day truly unforgettable.
+Tie the knot surrounded by sparkling waters, birdsong and a tranquil atmosphere that is sure to make your big day truly unforgettable.

-Learn more about our spectacular venue by requesting a brochure here
+Learn more about our spectacular venue by requesting a brochure below.

 Nichola Morton photography